pytest-dev/pyfakefs/release/_sources/intro.rst.txt

 History
 -------
-pyfakefs.py was initially developed at Google by Mike Bland as a modest fake implementation of core Python modules.
+pyfakefs was initially developed at Google by
+`Mike Bland <https://mike-bland.com/about.html>`__ as a modest fake implementation of core Python modules.
 It was introduced to all of Google in September 2006.
 Since then, it has been enhanced to extend its functionality and usefulness.
-At last count, pyfakefs is used in over 2,000 Python tests at Google.
+At last count, pyfakefs was used in over 2,000 Python tests at Google.

 Google released pyfakefs to the public in 2011 as Google Code project